-That Lodges continued regularly to assemble at this time, appears from the Diary of the learned antiquary Elias Ashmole, where he says: 'I was made a Freemason at Warrington, Lancashire, with Colonel Henry Mainwaring, of Kerthingham, in Cheshire, by Mr. Richard Penket, the Warden, and the Fellow Crafts, (all of whom are specified,) on 16th October, 1646.'
-In another place of his Diary he says: 'On March the 10th, 1682, about 5 hor. post merid., I received a summons to appear at a Lodge, to be held the next day, at Masons Hall, in London-March 11.
-Accordingly I went, and about noon were admitted into the fellowship of Free-masons, Sir William Wilson, Knt., Captain Richard Borthwick, Mr. William Woodman, Mr. William Gray, Mr. Samuel Taylour, and Mr. William Wise.
-I was the senior fellow among them, it being thirty-five years since I was admitted.
-There were present, beside myself, the fellows after named: Mr. Thomas Wise, Master of the Masons' Company this present year, Mr. Thomas Shorthose, and seven more old Free-masons.
-We all dined at the Half-moon Tavern, Cheapside, at a noble dinner prepared at the charge of the new accepted Masons.'
+That Lodges continued regularly to assemble at this time, appears from the Diary of the learned antiquary Elias Ashmole, where he says:--"I was made a Freemason at Warrington, Lancashire, with Colonel Henry Mainwaring, of Kerthingham, in Cheshire, by Mr. Kichard Penket, the Warden, and the Fellow Crafts, (all of whom are specified,) on 16th October, 1646."
+In another place of his diary he says: "On March the 10th, 1682, about 5 hor. post merid., I received a summons to appear at a Lodge, to be held the next day, at Masons' Hall in London-March 11.
+Accordingly I went, and about noon was admitted into the fellowship of Free-masons, Sir William Wilson, Knt., Captain Richard Borthwick, Mr. William Woodman.
+Mr. William Gray, Mr. Samuel Taylour, and Mr. William Wise. was the senior fellow among them, it being thirty-five years since I was admitted.
+There were present, beside myself, the fellows after named; Mr. Thomas Wise, Master of the Masons' Company this present year, Mr. Thomas Shorthose, and seven more old Freema-We all dined at the Half-moon Tavern, Cheapside, at a noble dinner prepared at the charge of the new accepted Masons."

 An old record of the Society describes a coat of arms much the same with that of the London company of freemen Masons: whence it is generally believed that this company is a branch of that ancient Fraternity; and in former times, no man, it also appears, was made free of that company, until he was initiated in some lodge of free and accepted Masons, as a necessary qualification.
-This practice still prevails in Scotland among the operative Masons.
+This practice still prevails in Scotland among the Operative Masons.

 The writer of Mr. Ashmole's Life, who was not a Mason, before his History of Berkshire, p.
-6, gives the following account of
+6, gives the following account of Masonry:

-'He (Mr. Ashmole) was elected a Brother of the company of Free-masons; a favour esteemed so singular by the Members, that kings themselves have not disdained to enter themselves of this Society.
-From these are derived the adopted Masons, accepted The taste of this celebrated architect was displayed in many curious and elegant structures,

-Masons, or Free-masons; who are known to one another all over the world, by certain signals and watch words known to them alone.
-They have several Lodges in different countries for their reception; and when any of them fall into decay, the Brotherhood is to relieve them.
-The manner of their adoption or admission is very formal and solemn, and with the administration of an oath of secrecy, which has had better fate than all other oaths, and has ever been most religiously observed: nor has the world been yet able, by the inadvertency, surprise, or folly of any of its members, to dive into this mystery, or make the least discovery.'
+"He (Mr. Ashmole) was elected a brother of the company of Fremasons; a favour esteemed so singular by the Members, that kings themselves have not disdained to enter themselves of this Society.
+From these are derived the adopted Masons, accepted Masons, or Freemasons; who are known to one another all over the world, by certain signals and watch words known to them alone.
+They have several Lodges in different countries for their reception; and, when any of them fall into decay, the Brotherhood is to relieve them.
+The manner of their adoption or admission is very formal and solemn, and with the administration of an oath of secrecy, which has had better fate than all other oaths, and has ever been most religiously observed: nor has the world been yet able, by the inadvertency, surprise, or folly of any of its members, to dive into this mystery, or make the least discovery."

-In some of Mr. Ashmole's manuscripts, there are many valuable collections relating to the history of the Free-masons, as may be gathered from the letters of Dr. Knipe, of Christ-church, Oxford, to the publisher of Ashmole's Life; the following extracts from which will authenticate and illustrate many facts in this history:
+In some of Mr. Ashmole's manuscripts, there are many valuable collections relating to the history of the Freemasons, as may be gathered from the letters of Dr. Knipe, of Christ-church, Oxford, to the publisher of Ashmole's Life; the following extracts from which will authenticate and illustrate many facts in this history: